Barumbado

-Barumbado is a 1990 Filipino action film directed by Willie Milan.
+Barumbado (transl.
+Temperamental) is a 1990 Filipino action film directed by Willie Milan.

 Plot

-Eric was an orphan and a fearless drug dealer who had an affair with Mona-lisa who cares for him since he was young but he caught eye on her step daughter.
+Eric was an orphan who grew up to be a fearless drug dealer who had an affair with Mona-lisa who has cared for him since he was young.
+But he had his eye on her step-daughter.
 Her husband discovered the affair and he kills her while Eric was trying to escape and killing his enemies along the way.